 "I found a community at St. Ambrose."

 Twyla is an independent soul who created her own path to college.
 She chose to become an Ambrosian, in part, for our small class sizes and the comprehensive education we provide.
-Then, we exceeded her expectations by providing a personal, supportive and encouraging community where she thrives.
+Then, we exceeded her expectations by providing a personal, supportive and encouraging community where she thrived.

-How are you involved at SAU?
+How were you involved at SAU?

 Why Choose the Management and Marketing Programs?

-Twyla says her niche is hospitality and her goal is to own a restaurant someday, possibly a dog daycare, too.
-We are preparing her for those goals and so much more.
+Twyla's goal is to someday own a business.
 She launched her Ambrosian education with a management major, then added marketing when she discovered it would only take one more class to make her minor a second major.
-Now, she is considering adding a third major in sales, something Twyla said is possible because of the comprehensive business education we provide.
-“If I am unable to find a job in the hospitality industry, I will have so many other options.
-The skills I am learning here are highly valued in any industry."
+Twyla says our comprehensive business programs made it easy to expand her education and dual major.
+Today, as an HR Administrator & Safety Manager, she is building on the foundational education she received at SAU.
+"I have so many options.
+The skills I gained are highly valued in any industry."